-Which brings me back to my point, advertisements are all around you whether you notice it or not.
+This brings me back to my point, advertisements are all around you whether you notice it or not.
 Challenge yourself to cut back on the amount of television you watch.
-I know it’s not easy, I used to watch t.v. all day and everyday.
+I know it’s not easy, I used to watch T.V. all day and every day.
 Now, I listen more to music and free audiobooks downloaded from my local library.

-Just like television, the internet and social media is also bad for your wallet.
+Just like television, the internet, and social media are also bad for your wallet.
 Internet providers track your browsing history and spending habits to figure out what you are interested in.
-Once they know this, they target advertisements specifically to you.
+Once they know this, they target advertisements specifically for you.

 Have you ever looked up something, only to see a commercial or ad about it later on?
 I know I have!
 Comment below with your experience!
 My own happened when I was looking up natural flea remedies, the very next day, there was a pet store ad on tv for flea medication!
 Whoa!

 Social media influencers are also paid to be brand ambassadors for different products.
 They take pictures and post videos using them on social media as part of their contracts.
 Their goal is to make the people who follow them buy these products.